 Access Constraints This measures the level of humanitarian access constraints.2.0No constraintsExtreme constraints

-On 14 January, a 5.7 magnitude earthquake struck West Sulawesi province.
+On 14 January 2021, a 5.7 magnitude earthquake struck West Sulawesi province.
 On 15 January, a 6.2 magnitude earthquake struck the same area, with 32 aftershocks recorded until the morning of 16 January.
-The earthquake affected the regencies of Majene, Mamuju, and Polewali Mandar, displacing 94,500 people, killing 105, and injuring 11,000, and damaging health facilities, schools, and over 24,000 homes and public buildings.
-As assessments are still underway, more damage is expected to be reported.?
+The earthquake affected the regencies of Majene, Mamuju, and Polewali Mandar, displacing 94,500 people, killing 105, and injuring 11,000, and damaging health facilities, schools, and over 24,000 homes and public buildings.?